javier123454321/ticketer/README.md

 ## What is missing
 It is not yet a CRUD app, it is just a CR app, with the create being only handled with the seeder.
 Obvious next steps are adding create functionality for line items, for invoices, and for users.
 Oh, also I should probably show the user that is the payer of the invoice, would do that next time.
 The application also lacks testing, styling, and some more refactoring (I meant to make a config object for the server info, separate the router, and create a controller directory).
 ## How to Run it
-You need Go installed and a postgres database called 'invoicer' (no user or password).
+You need Go installed and a postgres database called 'ticketer' (no user or password).
 Then install our 2 dependencies with `go get .`.
 Then you can migrate the database and seed it by running these commands:
 ```
 go run models/migrations/migrations.go
 go run models/seeder/seeder.go